 As luck would have it, Cathy stumbled upon a collapsed barn and we dug through that pile on a hot humid day until we found the perfect pieces of barn wood planks for our table.
-You can read all about that picking adventure here.

 I sweet-talked our uncle into attaching it to the top of the table and it was on its way to a beautiful transformation.